Hull Dockers

-Hull Dockers ARLFC is an amateur rugby league team from Kingston upon Hull, with teams ranging form U4 (diddy dockers) to open age playing in the National Conference League.
+Hull Dockers ARLFC is an amateur rugby league team from Kingston upon Hull, with teams ranging from U4 (diddy dockers) to open age playing in the National Conference League.
 They currently play their home matches at The Willows, Holderness Road and Eastmount playing fields, Longhill.
 Their playing colours are more traditionally green and white hoops.
-With a rapid growth between 2012 and 2019 this has seen numbers reaching the 200 mark between youth ages and some members of the U18s team selected to the first team and also representing City of Hull Academy set up.
+The team experienced rapid growth between 2012 and 2019, with numbers reaching the 200 mark.